jagerber48/sciform/docs/source/format specification mini language.rst

        | (``[+-]?\d+``)
      - Integer indicating the precision or number of significant figures to which the float shall be rounded and displayed.
-Can be negative for precision formatting mode.
+Can be negative for precision rounding mode.
 Must be greater than zero for significant figure mode.
 If no precision is supplied then an algorithm will be used to attempt to infer the least significant digit for the float and the precision will be chosen to match